 One, that the variable speeds are a nice feature.
 This is probably why the trimming gives you such a long run, and do we really need so much power just to trim grass?

-Two, that the makers though of adding padding on the handle on the shaft that absorbed the vibration on the motor.
-Not that there was much vibration to begin with.
+Two, that the makers thought of adding padding on the handle on the shaft that absorbed the vibration on the motor.
+Not that there was much vibration, to begin with.

 The handle can be adjusted to your height and use a lever to unlock the battery.
 We love the power and design on it and although it was a bit large, we could control movement easily using our forearm only.
 And it cuts quickly but the string broke off a lot but advancing more line wasn’t an issue.